 But is it advised?
 Yes.
 Yes it is.
 There’s something quite unsettling about seeing a man’s beard crawl down his neck towards his chest hair.
 Neck hair and chest hair are a pair best kept apart at all times.

 The “neckbeard” is a style reserved for those who either don’t care or have literally no clue.
-Considering you’re reading a blog dedicated to sleek facial grooming, I’m guessing you don’t fall into these categories.
+Considering you’re reading a style blog, I’m guessing you don’t fall into these categories.

 Sorry if this sounds a little one-sided.
 If you haven’t figured it out yet, yes you should.
 But before we delve deeper into how to strim a stubble beard neckline, let’s first clear up the definition.